proteinreport/proteinreport.org/content/newswire/orbillion-bio-joins-alliance-meat-poultry-seafood-innovation-group-grows-eight-members/index.md

 \###

-**About the Alliance for Meat, Poultry [&]{.amp} Seafood Innovation**
+**About the Alliance for Meat, Poultry & Seafood Innovation**

-The Alliance for Meat, Poultry [&]{.amp} Seafood Innovation is working to advance new methods of producing real, high-quality, safe meat, poultry and seafood products directly from cells, which, in partnership with the broader agricultural community, will help meet the demands of feeding a growing global population.
+The Alliance for Meat, Poultry & Seafood Innovation is working to advance new methods of producing real, high-quality, safe meat, poultry and seafood products directly from cells, which, in partnership with the broader agricultural community, will help meet the demands of feeding a growing global population.
 AMPS Innovation advocates for our industry through sharing our collective expertise, providing insight into our innovation, and committing to safety and transparency with all stakeholders, including industry partners, policymakers, advocates and consumers.
-To learn more about the Alliance for Meat, Poultry [&]{.amp}
-Seafood Innovation, visit
+To learn more about the Alliance for Meat, Poultry & Seafood Innovation, visit [www.ampsinnovation.org](http://www.ampsinnovation.org).
-[www.ampsinnovation.org](http://www.ampsinnovation.org).